RonanCrowley96/Apple_Interview/README.md

 ![Sample wind rose.](WindRose_M5_2010.PNG)

 This function is used to get monthly data for each location per year.
 The resulting values are stored a list which will later be used in a dataframe, this list is returned.
 The use of the data here is for creating a graph illustrating the average monthly atmospheric pressure for each location.
-The graph is displayed in another function
+The graph is displayed in another function.
 ```python
 def get_monthly_data(yearly_df, year, averge_ap_data):